serkonda7/textmate-grammar-test/README.md

 }
 ```

-To see all available command line options, run
+To see all available command line options, run:
 ```sh
 npx textmate-grammar-test --help
 # or